wlmb/Tk-Knob/README.md

-#Tk::Knob#
+#Tk::MTDial#

-This archive contains the distribution Tk::Knob, version 0.001 to build knob widgets that can rotate continuously and indefinitely in any direction under Tk.
+This archive contains the distribution Tk::MTDial, version 0.001 to build dial widgets that can rotate continuously and indefinitely in any direction under Tk.

 Read the file *INSTALL* for installation instructions.

-Read *lib/Tk/Knob.pm* for usage instructions and other information.
+Read *lib/Tk/MTDial.pm* for usage instructions and other information.

 This software is copyright (c) 2016 by W. Luis Mochan.